clover/codelab-remote-pay-cloud/README.md

   </div>
 ```

-And if that checkbox is checked, we'll initiate a `SaleRequest` with a manual card entry method.
+And if that checkbox is checked, we'll initiate a `SaleRequest` with all card entry methods enabled.
 In `index.js`:

 ```diff
 RemotePayCloudTutorial.prototype.performSale = function(amount) {